-Student: Date: Course: Step 1 Student's Description of Issue/Incident of alleged violation of established policy and procedure or rule & Proposed Solution: (Student must describe in his/her own words the issue/incident using clear and concise wording.
-Include dates, times and events.
-Conclude with the proposed solution.)
-Step 2 Date Receiv Date Received: Faculty member's comments and proposed solut Faculty member's comments and proposed solution: Step 3 Student response to the Faculty member's comm ents and proposed Date Received: solution (Resolved or Unresolved): Response Date:
+Student: Date: Course: Step 1 Student's Description of Issue/Incident of alleged rule & Proposed Solution: (Student must describe in wording.
+Include dates, times, and events.
+Conclude with the his/her own words the issue/incide - Step 2 Faculty member's comments and proposed solu Date Received: Tuenty memoer 5 commence and proposed some F. Response Date: Step 3 Student's response to the Faculty member's con Date Received: Student's response to the Faculty member's con solution (Resolved or Unresolved): iments and proposed Response Date:

-Step 4 Date Received:

-Course Coordinator's Comments and Proposed Solution: Response Date:

-Step 5 Date Received:

-Student Response to the Course Coordinator's Comments and Proposed Solution (Resolved or Unresolved): Response Date:

-Step 6 Date Received:

-Student Grievance form given to the Chairperson of the Grievance Committee (School of Nursing Program Administrator): Response Date:
+Step 4 Date Received: Course Coordinator's Comments and Proposed Solution: Response Date: Step 5 Student's Response to the Course Coordinator's Comments and Date Received: Proposed Solution (Resolved or Unresolved): Response Date: Step 6 Student Crievanes form given to the Chairmerson of the Crievanes Date Received: Student Grievance form given to the Chairperson of the Grievance Committee (School of Nursing Director): Response Date: Step 7 Date: Grievance Committee Decision: Date.

-Step 7

-Grievance Committee Decision: Date:

-L

-STUDENT NURSE ESSENTIAL FUNCTIONS
+STUDENT NURSE CORE REQUIREMENTS

-Listed below are the Essential Functions of a Student Nurse at the School of Nursing.
-Applicants need to be aware of the Essential Functions prior to attendance.
-Please read this form carefully, and then verify that you have been informed of and are capable of performing these Essential Functions of a Student Nurse at the School of Nursing by signing the form.
+Listed below are the Core Requirements of a Student Nurse at the School of Nursing.
+Applicants need to be aware of the Core Requirements prior to attendance.
+Please read this form carefully, and then verify that you have been informed of and can perform these Core Requirements of a Student Nurse at the School of Nursing by signing the form.
 The signed form must be returned to the School of Nursing with your completed application.
 Keep a copy of this form for your records.

+Cara Dag uirement Core Neg unrement

+Performance Requirements

-ESSENTIAL FUNCTION PERFORMANCE REQUIREMENTS Ability to use senses Visual acuity with corrective lenses to identify color changes in skin, respiratory movement in patients; read fine print/writing on physicians orders, monitors, equipment calibrations, measure medications in syringes, IV's, etc. Hearing ability with auditory aids to hear monitor alarms, emergency signals, call bells, telephone orders; to hear blood pressure, heart, lung and abdominal sounds with a stethoscope; to understand a normal speaking voice without viewing the speaker's face.
+Ability to use senses

+Visual acuity with corrective lenses to identify color changes in skin, respiratory movement in patients; read fine print/writing on physician's orders, monitors, equipment calibrations, measure medications in syringes, IV's, etc.

+Hearing ability with auditory aids to hear monitor alarms, emergency signals, call bells, telephone orders; to hear blood pressure, heart, lung, and abdominal sounds with a stethoscope; to understand a normal speaking voice without viewing the speaker's face.

 Tactile ability to feel differences in skin temperature and to perform physical assessment.

+Motor Ability

-Motor Ability Physical ability to walk long distances, to stand for prolonged periods, to lift, move, and transfer patients/equipment of 50 lbs. or more, to maneuver in limited space, to perform CPR, to provide routine and emergency care, to have manual dexterity and feeling ability of hands to insert tubes, prepare medications, and perform technical skills.
-Ability to Communicate Ability to communicate effectively in verbal and written form through interaction with patients, family, and healthcare members from a variety of social, emotional, cultural, and intellectual backgrounds; to write clearly and correctly on patient's record for legal documentation.
-Ability to Problem-Solve Intellectual and conceptual ability to think critically in order to make decisions, which includes measuring, calculating, reasoning, analyzing, prioritizing and synthesizing data.
-Ability to Maintain Emotional Stability Ability to function safely under stress and adapt to changing clinical and patient situations.
+Physical ability to walk long distances, to stand for prolonged periods, to lift, move, and transfer patients/equipment of 50 lbs. or more, to maneuver in limited space, to perform CPR, to provide routine and emergency care, to have manual dexterity and feeling ability of hands to insert tubes, prepare medications, and perform technical skills.

+Ability to Communicate

+Ability to communicate effectively in verbal and written form through interaction with patients, family, and healthcare members from a variety of social, emotional, cultural, and intellectual backgrounds; to write clearly and correctly for legal documentation.

+Ability to Problem-Solve

+Intellectual and conceptual ability to think critically in order to make decisions, which includes measuring, calculating, reasoning, analyzing, prioritizing, and synthesizing data.

+Ability to Maintain Emotional Stability

+Ability to function safely under stress and adapt to changing clinical and patient situations.

+Reasonable accommodations will be considered on a case-by-case basis for individuals who meet eligibility under applicable statutes.
+Any person expecting to need accommodations should request them prior to beginning the program, as some accommodations may not be considered reasonable and may impact an applicant's ability to complete all components of the program.

-STUDENTS OBSERVING IN LABOR, DELIVERY, RECOVERY & POST PARTUM
+STUDENTS OBSERVING IN LABOR, DELIVERY, RECOVERY & POST-PARTUM